Face masks for you and your family

 They're a simple and effective way to help reduce the number of airborne particles getting through to your mouth and nose.
 Which is why the latest government advice is to wear face coverings in enclosed spaces where social distancing isn't always possible and where you'll come into contact with people from outside our home.

-As more of us return to work and move around more, making sure you have the right protection is more important than ever.
-It’s why at LloydsPharmacy we have a range of masks, offering different levels of protection depending on your needs.Shop all face masks now
+Making sure you have the right protection is more important than ever.
+It’s why at LloydsPharmacy we have a range of face coverings and masks, offering different levels of protection depending on your needs.Shop all face masks now

 How face coverings work: